November 8, 2014

 Vocalist Cathi Walkup’s new release Secret of the Song is a fresh double CD and songbook full of songs to delight and inspire, from stompin’ blues to sambas and stirring ballads, all in the key of life.
 Cathi has been called “the thinking person’s jazz singer” for her choice of lyric-driven songs, “a natural comedian” for her wit and ease on-stage, and, both an “important bop-oriented singer” and an “excellent lyricist” by Scott Yanow, respected jazz writer, in his book, The Jazz Singers, The Ultimate Guide.
 Featuring Benny Watson on piano and vocals, Carla Kaufman on bass, Bob Blankenship on drums and very special guests Shanna Carlson and Hugo Wainzinger. cwalkup.com

 November 9, 2014

 The Laudami Ensemble performs a program of French Chaconnes by Marais, Dornel, Leclair, Hotteterre and possibly Bach.
-With Laura Rubinstein-Salzedo and Tyler Lewis on violins, Vijay Chalasani on viola, Emily Davidson on cello, Ricky Torres-Cooban on bass-baritone, Michael Peterson on harpsichord.
+With David Ross on flute, Laura Rubinstein-Salzedo on violin and Michael Peterson on harpsichord.